27 August 2024

 Are Christians displaced because of persecution?

 Persecution is one of the major drivers of this displacement.
-It’s not possible to say that all 16.2 million Christians have been displaced because of their faith, but there is strong evidence that many of them have been specifically targeted for following Jesus.
+It’s not possible to say that all displacement of Christians is because of their faith, but there is strong evidence that many of them have been specifically targeted for following Jesus.

 Pastor Soré remains confident in Jesus.
 “I do believe that we are displaced, but Jesus is not and will never be displaced from our lives,” he says.
 “He is always with us.”